Knowing what's broken doesn't fix it

 Deliver

-You receive the full Roadmap: interactive report, JSON-LD files, HTML blueprints, entity graph, priority timeline, and video highlights.
+You receive the full Roadmap: interactive report, JSON-LD files, HTML blueprints, entity graph, and priority timeline.

 "Liz is a true professional: thorough, strategic, and collaborative.
 She led major initiatives like a complex site migration with exceptional organization and attention to detail."